Treblesteph/oh-data-source-template/README.md

 - Upon arrival at the app, the user sees the homepage (the `index.html` file), on this page is a button which transfers the user to Open Humans for authorization
 - The user logs in to their Open Humans account, and clicks to authorize the app to add data, this directs them back to the `complete.html` file
+- The `complete` function in the file `views.py` receives a code from Open Humans, exchanges it for a token, and uses this token to retrieve the project member ID which is stored in the `OpenHumansMember` model
 - As this page is loaded, an automatic, asynchronous data upload to Open Humans is triggered via the method `xfer_to_open_humans`
   - `xfer_to_open_humans` takes the member ID (which was retrieved during authentication over at the Open Humans site), and runs the method `add_data_to_open_humans`
   - `add_data_to_open_humans` runs with three steps: